Applying for Financial Aid

 program and an income-based repayment option for students in certain

 public service professions or who have low incomes.

 All students must complete a new Entrance Counseling and a Master Promissory Note for the current school year along with a

 loan request form for Cisco College.
 Loan request forms may be found on

 the Cisco College web site under Financial Aid.
 The loan Request can be found on the Financial Aid forms page

 Entrance counseling, Exit counseling, and Master Promissory Notes may be found at https://studentloans.gov.
 You must have your FSA ID to log in this page to complete these items.

-If you have any questions regarding your Direct Loan you may contact
+If you have any questions regarding your Loan you may contact

 Steps for Summer Financial Aid

 - Complete FAFSA for the current academic year if you have not already.
 (Summer is the last semester in the school year)